 Alternative Secondary Teaching Endorsement Program in Biology

 Related natural science courses 14-16 *

-|BIO 115 - General Biology: Molecular and Cellular Biology
+General Biology: Molecular and Cellular Biology

-|BIO 116 - General Biology: Ecology and Organismal Biology
+General Biology: Ecology and Organismal Biology

-(4 credits) (IGE option under Science and the Natural World) An introduction to organismal biology and ecology.
-Structure and function of representatives from the plant and animal kingdom are emphasized.
-In addition, students will be introduced to basic ecological concepts and Christian perspectives on stewardship.
+General Biology II is an introduction to organismal biology emphasizing the diversity of life forms.
+Representative organisms from the plant and animal kingdoms will be emphasized.
+Students will also be introduced to basic ecological concepts and Christian perspectives on stewardship.
 (4 credits)

 A study of the processes determining the distribution and abundance of organisms in space and time, their exchange of matter and energy with their environment, the measurement of these phenomena, and the application of ecological knowledge in the care of creation.
-Prerequisites: BIO115 and 116
+Prerequisites: BIO115 and 116 (4 credits)

 Choose one course: 4

 Total credits required: 30-32

 *Related courses may be taken from chemistry or physics.
 If at least 15 credits are taken in one of these related areas, then teaching endorsement requirements are satisfied in that second area, (in addition to endorsement in biology).